GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: SCALE-AWARE ADAPTIVE VOXELIZATION

 We begin by voxelizing the deskewed scan $\mathcal{S}_t$ using the voxel size $d_{t-1}$ from the previous timestep, resulting in a temporary voxelized scan $\mathcal{V}_{\mathrm{temp},t}$, where $d_{0}$ denotes the user-defined initial voxel size.
 To represent the spatial scale of the current scene, we first compute the range of each point in $\mathcal{V}_{\mathrm{temp},t}$ with respect to the LiDAR frame as $\sqrt{x^2 + y^2 + z^2}$ and define the median of these ranges as $m_t$.
 Directly using the median range~$m_t$ as a scale indicator exhibits high-frequency variations due to scan-level fluctuations, making the subsequent voxel size adjustment overly sensitive.
 To mitigate this, we compute the smoothed median range $\bar m_t = \frac{1}{|\mathcal{W}|}\sum_{i=1}^{|\mathcal{W}|} m_{t+1-i}$ by applying a moving average, where $\mathcal{W}$ is a sliding window that stores up to $N_w$ recent median ranges, and $|\mathcal{W}|$ denotes the number of stored medians~($|\mathcal{W}|\leq N_w$).
-The resulting $\bar m_t$ serves as the scale indicator of the current scene.
+The resulting $\bar m_t$ serves as a lightweight proxy for indicating the spatial scale of the current scene.

-As illustrated in Fig.~\ref{fig:median_traj}, the scale indicator $\bar m_t$ is proportional to the scene scale, yielding smaller values in confined indoor scenes (region A in Fig.~\ref{fig:median_traj}) and larger values in open outdoor scenes (region B in Fig.~\ref{fig:median_traj}).
+As illustrated in Fig.~\ref{fig:median_traj}, the scale indicator $\bar m_t$ is proportional to the spatial scale, yielding smaller values in confined scenes (region~A in Fig.~\ref{fig:median_traj}) and larger values in open areas (region~B in~Fig.~\ref{fig:median_traj}).
 This property is used to determine the desired number of voxelized points in Sec.~\ref{subsec:scale-informed setpoint}.
 Moreover, the scale indicator $\bar m_t$, together with tracking error-related terms, is used for gain scheduling in Sec.~\ref{subsec:sensitivity-informed gain scheduling}.

-\subsection{Motivation for PID control in adaptive voxelization}
+\subsection{MOTIVATION FOR PID CONTROL IN ADAPTIVE VOXELIZATION}

-Compared to narrow spaces, wide spaces typically require a larger number of points to preserve detailed geometric features of the environment.
-Accordingly, we aim to adjust the voxel size so that the voxelized point count is proportional to the scene scale.
-To this end, the desired number of voxelized points~$N_{\mathrm{desired},t}$ is first determined from the scale indicator~$\bar m_t$, and the voxel size is then adjusted to drive the voxelized point count toward this target~$N_{\mathrm{desired},t}$.
+The scale indicator $\bar m_t$ is used to determine the desired number of voxelized points, $N_{\mathrm{desired},t}$, rather than an information-optimal point count.
+Larger values of $\bar m_t$ increase this target to retain sufficient geometric support in open scenes, whereas smaller values decrease it to avoid unnecessary computation in confined scenes.
+The voxel size is then adjusted to drive the resulting voxelized point count toward $N_{\mathrm{desired},t}$.

 However, the relationship between voxel size and the voxelized point count is scene-dependent and nonlinear; it evolves continuously as the scene changes and is difficult to model reliably in a closed form.
 This motivates the use of feedback control, and a PID controller provides a natural starting point for regulating the voxel size so that the voxelized point count tracks $N_{\mathrm{desired},t}$ through the proportional, integral, and derivative responses to tracking error.